 General Edward Lawrence Logan Intl Airport is a remote neighborhood (based on population density) located in Boston, Massachusetts.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 General Edward Lawrence Logan Intl Airport real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the General Edward Lawrence Logan Intl Airport neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+Many of the residences in the General Edward Lawrence Logan Intl Airport neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built before 1940.

 Uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
 With just 29 residents per square mile, General Edward Lawrence Logan Intl Airport is less crowded than 92.9% of all U.S. neighborhoods.
-General Edward Lawrence Logan Intl Airport is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The General Edward Lawrence Logan Intl Airport neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, General Edward Lawrence Logan Intl Airport is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
 One of the notable things about General Edward Lawrence Logan Intl Airport is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Also, astoundingly, NeighborhoodScout's research reveals that this single neighborhood has a higher concentration of married couples living here than 99.9% of all U.S. neighborhoods.
+In addition, astoundingly, NeighborhoodScout's research reveals that this single neighborhood has a higher concentration of married couples living here than 100.0% of all U.S. neighborhoods.
 Whether they have school-aged children or not, married couples are the rule in the General Edward Lawrence Logan Intl Airport neighborhood.
 If you are a married couple, you may find many people here with a similar lifestyle, and perhaps common interests.
 But if you are single, you might not find many other singles here.

 Executives, managers and professionals make up 100.0% of the workforce in the General Edward Lawrence Logan Intl Airport neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 100.0% of the neighborhoods in America.
 For this reason, this neighborhood really stands out as unique.